-Both Glenmorangie Allta and Ardbeg Drum show their pride of place, one by using wild yeast, and one by celebrating community spirit.
+From different parts of Scotland, both Glenmorangie Allta and Ardbeg Drum show their pride of place, one by using wild yeast, and one by celebrating community spirit.
+Get one or both and you'll see for yourself!

 Time to party, Islay style